IoT developers face critical questions when digitally transforming cities

-There are many questions surrounding building smart cities.
+There are many questions surrounding building smart cities through a digital transformation.
 What solutions will be first in line for development?
 Who is the real customer?
 What happens with all that data?
 The answers will determine how the world looks in twenty years.
 And it will certainly look very different than it does right now.

 Smart cars, buildings, and cities will emerge together